LGBTQ rights in Georgia (country): LGBT freedom of expression

-In February 2019, it was announced that the first LGBT Pride Week and Tbilisi Pride would take place from 18 to 23 June in Tbilisi.
+In February 2019, it was announced that the first LGBTQ Pride Week and Tbilisi Pride would take place from 18 to 23 June in Tbilisi.
 The event would include a "March of Dignity", which would be held on 23 June, and according to the organisers "it will not take the form of a holiday nor of a carnival because we are not in the mood for a celebration now".
 Ultra-right groups, such as the Georgian March organization, responded by threatening to violently attack the participants.
 Sandro Bregadze, one of the leaders of the organization, said "they will have to march over our dead bodies if they decide to hold this celebration of perversion".
 On 31 May 2019, just two weeks before the planned event, the Ministry of Internal Affairs of Georgia said that it was "impossible" for Tbilisi Pride to go ahead in the planned locations in the city centre "due to safety risks", and recommended a closed event indoors at a facility such as a stadium or a club.
 Civil society organisations including the Open Society Georgia Foundation, Human Rights Education and the Monitoring Center and Georgian Young Lawyer's Association called upon law enforcers to "take adequate measures to secure security of participants in peaceful assembly", and said that "It's the State's obligation to ensure timely and adequate protection [of Tbilisi Pride participants] from possible violence".
 They called the ministry's actions "humiliating, anti-state, and anti-constitutional".
 The Equality Movement, which is the organizer of Tbilisi Pride, said they had been experiencing pressure for the past weeks from an "unidentified government official" to cancel the march.
 The organisers said that "he tried to make us change or abolish our plans by intimidating us.
 It is not the first time that the government has resorted to intimidation and terror towards LGBT people".
 The organisers accused the authorities of trying to "hide LGBT people" instead of tackling the hatred and aggression towards them.
 They promised that they would carry on working on various events despite the ministry's position.
 On 20 June 2019, following riots, Tbilisi Pride postponed the march due to take place on 23 June.
 Organisers said that "in this political situation we cannot allow ourselves to further escalate the tensions in the country.
 We will not give pro-Russian, neo-fascist groups the opportunity to weaken Georgia's statehood.
 However, on 8 July 2019, about 20 to 40 demonstrators, including human rights activists and members of the LGBT community, held an impromptu, small scale pride parade for about 30 minutes outside the Ministry of Internal Affairs while holding signs and rainbow flags and flying a drone that carried a rainbow flag over protestors who had gathered in front of the Parliament.
 Reports suggested information concerning the march was leaked online, raising security concerns, as several violent radicals, including clerics, nationalist groups and their supporters gathered at several locations in Tbilisi to prevent the march from taking place.
 Far-right anti-gay groups planned to disperse protesters, however, the march had already been completed when they arrived at the place.
 Opponents spend the whole night on central Rustaveli Avenue protesting against Tbilisi Pride and demanding the abolishment of the anti-discrimination law and introducing a law banning what they called "perverted behavior".